☢ A Self Called Nowhere ☢

 You may ask questions, but please do not give us unsolicited psychiatric or medical advice.
 We cannot do the same for you, either; we are not an expert we are just some guy.

-Known parts include Salem, Delta, and Topaz, who handle the majority of socialization and day-to-day functioning, as well as Obsidian, Jade, Luke, Rin, Kitty, Kat, and Blue.
-Since it is still early in our journey, more parts may surface over time.
+Known parts include Salem, Delta, and Topaz, who handle the majority of socialization and day-to-day functioning, as well as Obsidian, Jade, Luke, Rin, Kitty, Kat, Blue, and Silver.
+More parts may become known over time.
 Salem, Delta, Topaz, Jade, Rin, and Kitty are okay to talk to directly, but questions/comments can be relayed to the others.

 Warning for dissociationposting and potentially upsetting content — trauma, extreme bullying, self harm, suicide attempts, eating disorders, sexual assault, and other mental health struggles may come up.

-I've been living with severe dissociation and other mental health struggles for most of my life.
-Recently, I had a bit of a breakthrough moment, and what was meant to be a single comic to humourosly depict the experience quickly turned into several more comics and now a website.
+We've been living with severe dissociation and other mental health struggles for most of our life.
+In January 2026, we had a bit of a breakthrough moment, and what was meant to be a single comic to humourosly depict the experience quickly turned into several more comics and now a website.

-I've attempted journaling, sketch diaries, and other forms of art therapy in the past, but I would always end up getting frustrated by my conflicting thoughts, feelings, and even memories.
-It would immediately become an overwhelming mess and I wouldn't be able to keep up with it.
-Now, I think I understand why.
+We've attempted journaling, sketch diaries, and other forms of art therapy in the past, but we would always end up getting frustrated by conflicting thoughts, feelings, and even memories.
+It would immediately become an overwhelming mess and we wouldn't be able to keep up with it.
+Now, we think we understand why.

 Let's use a metaphore.
 Imagine a spool of thread.
 Most spools can roll along a surface with no problems and keep all of their thread together.